Friday, 19 August 2016

 • Once we have assessed the items conservators can also undertake any treatments to ensure that the items are as stable as possible for the loan.

 One of the volumes requested for the Fairfax House exhibition had several detached pages, one of which was the page selected for display (fig.3).
-The volume does not openly freely, and straps will be required to keep the book open at this page; therefore the loose, protruding pages could be at risk of damage from both handling and the straps.
+The volume does not open freely, and straps will be required to keep the book open at this page; therefore the loose, protruding pages could be at risk of damage from both handling and the straps.
 All detached pages were reattached to the volume.

 This book also had a detached back board.
 It was decided that it was not necessary to reattach the board for the exhibition.
-As long at the board is carefully positioned on the book support, it will still be able to provide the necessary support for the textblock while the volume is on display.
+As long as the board is carefully positioned on the book support, it will still be able to provide the necessary support for the textblock while the volume is on display.
 The damage has been noted, and this information will be stored on our Work Required database, to be addressed in the future.

 Fig.4 Packaging objects for loan